ossf/scorecard-webapp/scorecards-site/content/home.md

 #### For individual maintainers

-Security Scorecards is helpful as a pre-launch security checker for a new OSS project or to help to plan improvements to an existing one.
+Security Scorecards is helpful as a pre-launch security checker for a new OS project or to help to plan improvements to an existing one.
 If a project is well maintained, it’s more likely to be used by others instead of an alternative.
 It can also be used to check a new dependency being added to a project, so a maintainer can make an informed decision about the risk of doing so.

 #### For an organisation